3. Revising naming of taxiways

 9. Improved entry to the Schiphol Terminal Manoeuvring Area (TMA)

-The Ministry of Infrastructure and Water Management, Air Traffic Control the Netherlands (LVNL) and other partners are investigating improved ways for inbound traffic to enter the airspace around Schiphol as part of the airspace restructuring programme.
+The Ministry of Infrastructure and Water Management, Air Traffic Control the Netherlands (LVNL) and other partners are going to investigate improved ways for inbound traffic to enter the airspace around Schiphol as part of the airspace restructuring programme in 2023.
 This would be a next step in developing the operational concept.
 Doing so would increase the predictability of flight profiles in approaching aircraft to evenly spread traffic load, which would reduce the likelihood of occurrences that affect flight safety.

 11. Check pushback procedure online

 Schiphol and its partners have developed and published a website that pushback drivers can easily consult for the standard procedures for pushback.
 This will reduce the risk of safety incidents during pushback manoeuvres.
 Evaluation of this measure showed even more could be achieved with this new website.
 It has therefore been agreed that each ground handler will ensure that a device is available with which the pushback driver can always easily consult the current pushback procedure.
 This will be re-evaluated in the future.

 12. Follow the Greens

 Schiphol and Air Traffic Control the Netherlands (LVNL) are implementing ‘Follow the Greens’.
 These are a set of sequenced green lights that guides pilots along the assigned taxi route.
 This visual aid eliminates the need for pilots to consult maps, reduces workload for ground controllers and relieves stress on ground frequencies.
 It will improve coordination and reduces the likelihood of on-ground safety occurrences and runway incursions.